 Lynnel is our new CIA exam blogger from the Philippines.
 She writes every Friday.

 Hello everyone!
-I wish you had spent your holidays well and I wish you a happy new year.
+I hope you spent your holidays well, and I wish you a happy new year.
 I’ve been out of town for a few days and went to one of the beaches here in the Philippines.
 I feel refreshed and determined to start the year right.

-For those who haven’t read my first blog post, I mentioned there that I started reviewing May last year, took the first part in September, and failed.
+For those who haven’t read my first blog post, I mentioned there that I started reviewing in May of last year, took the first part in September, and failed.
 I re-started my review in October 2016.
 The following are my CIA Exam study techniques:

 First, I think it’s important to understand the potential length of your CIA exam study time.
-I am thankful that Stephanie made a review calendar which helped me the most.
-I used the calendar in comprehensive mode and studied Monday to Friday from 8 am- 5 pm with an hour of lunch break.
-I am proud to say that I stick to the schedule and finished it on time.
+I am thankful that Stephanie made a review calendar, which helped me the most.
+I used the calendar in comprehensive mode and studied Monday to Friday from 8 am to 5 pm with an hour lunch break.
+Plus, I am proud to say that I stuck to the schedule and finished it on time.

 I studied Parts 1 and 2 as well as Part 3 of Governance, Risk Management, IT, and Accounting (ratios).
 I read section by section of each chapter and answered each section on test mode afterward.

 This technique is effective because I would find out what areas in that section I overlooked and misunderstood.
 Just in case I encountered incorrect answers, I would read and understand what made the answer incorrect.

 I also plan to work on the practice test (125 questions) a few weeks before the exam for an exam simulation.